 A mentor can see all of the mentees who are enrolled in the courses she/he is teaching.
 A mentor must access the user’s page, which displays a list of all of the mentees who are taking the particular course.
 The account status, account type, name, email address, and activities for each mentee will be shown.

-In order to login into the LMS as an Administrator, one needs to select an administrator account type, enter their username and password into the login form.
+In order to login into the LMS as an Administrator, one needs to select an administrator account type, and enter their username and password into the login form.
 One can also sign in with Google.

 With the help of various tools that are available in the platform, an Administrator can manage, organize, monitor, and report all of the course activities.
 After login, one can view the Administrator home page consisting of the following: